supercid/techdocs-wiki-tmp/Adding-support-for-customer-group-pricing.md

 For example, on the site of a retailer, who has different prices for normal (GENERAL) and loyal (LOYAL) customers, if the customer is a logged in customer and is a known loyalty customer, the `nosto_variation` element should show `LOYAL`.
 If the customer logs out or a new customer visits, and there is no way to identify him as a loyal customer, the `nosto_variation` element should show `GENERAL`.

-## Enabling multi-currency from the admin
+## Enabling multi-variants from the admin

 Once the tagging changed have been done and the API implemented, you need to configure and enable it from your admin panel under **Settings** > **Other** > **Multi-Currency**.
 Toggle the **Use Multiple Currencies** switch on and **Use Exchange Rates** switch off and set the variation ID of the primary currency via the input field and toggle on the exchange rates switch.